vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/2.compile-and-install-nebula-graph/deploy-nebula-graph-cluster.md

 {{ ent.ent_begin }}
 !!! enterpriseonly

-    For Enterprise Edition, set the value of `license_manager_url` to the host IP and port number `9119` where the license management tool is located in the Meta service configuration file of NebulaGraph (`nebula-metad.conf`), e.g. `192.168.8.100:9119`.
+    For Enterprise Edition, set the value of `license_manager_url` to the host IP and port number `9119` where the license management tool is located in the Meta service configuration files of NebulaGraph (`nebula-metad.conf`), e.g. `192.168.8.100:9119`.
 {{ ent.ent_end }}

 - Deploy machine A